Switzerland Mountains

 Find your hiking trail in Switzerland

 Boasting Europe’s highest mountains, hiking trails for all levels of hikers, and mountain huts where you can order cheese fondue, we’re talking about hiking in Switzerland, one of Europe’s most beloved hiking destinations.
-This country in the middle of Europe and the Alps offers a range of hiking trails across its alpine terrains, making it a perfect experience for both experienced and novice hikers.
-Discover the Matterhorn area from Zermatt, Switzerland’s most recognizable peak, the Jungfrau region in Berner Oberland, famous for its 4000-meter high peaks such as the Eiger, Monch, and Jungfrau and the alpine lake Oeschinensee, or discover Switzerland’s Italian speaking part at the Mediterranean lakes in Ticino around Lugano and Locarone.
-The hiking trails are extremely well-marked and in great condition and the public transportation makes it easy to get around, so you can see why it’s such a great hiking destination.
+This country in the middle of Europe and the Alps has a huge range of hiking trails across its alpine, which makes it a perfect experience for both experienced and novice hikers alike.
+You can explore the Matterhorn area from Zermatt, Switzerland’s most recognizable peak, the Jungfrau region in Berner Oberland, famous for its 4000-meter high peaks such as the Eiger, Monch, and Jungfrau and the alpine lake Oeschinensee, or discover Switzerland’s Italian speaking part at the Mediterranean lakes in Ticino around Lugano and Locarone.
+The hiking trails are extremely well-marked and in great condition and the public transportation makes it easy to get around, so you can see why it’s such a famous hiking destination.

 Best hiking trails in Switzerland